 Technology is rapidly affecting key sectors of our economy, including health-care, agri-food, energy, commerce and the service industries.
 Alberta must continue to develop a highly skilled, talented and adaptive workforce to diversify our economy and improve our global competitiveness.

 The council will provide government with guidance and advice in order to increase access to a variety of educational opportunities and technology skills development programs.

-The council is an important milestone in the implementation of the Growth and Diversification Act - the government's commitment to create an economy built to last.
+The council is an important milestone in the implementation of the Growth and Diversification Act.

 Roles and responsibilities

 Over the coming months, the council will work together to finalize a detailed terms of reference that outlines their strategic roles and responsibilities.

 The council consists of 2 co-chairs (1 government and 1 industry) and 14 members.
 Of the 14 members, 9 are industry representatives, 4 are post-secondary representatives (2 faculty and 2 students), and one will represent a labour organization.

 The membership is intended to reflect the diversity of our industry and post-secondary system, gender and geographic locations.